THE POETS

 Shaker Song: Simple Gifts

-Rabindranath Tagore (1861-1941): My Song; When Thou Commandest Me To Sing
+Rabindranath Tagore (1861-1941): My Song; When Thou Commandest Me To Sing, Blessed By Light

-Thomas H. Troger: Where New Songs of Faith Begin
+Thomas H. Troeger: Songs of Faith

 United National Environmental Sabbath Program: Earthsongs